What is Lasinone?

 - Store medication properly and check expiration dates

-- Educate family members and caregivers about your condition and emergency signs
+Educate family members and caregivers about your condition

 Disclaimer

-Lasinone is a prescription medication that should only be used under medical
+prescription medication that should only be used under

 References